 Shoes and accessories play an important role in the composition of an outfit.
 In many cases your choice or shoes and accessories can be even more important than the your clothing selection.
 Just take a look at how a white button-down and relaxed fit denim can look so different, simply by styling with different shoes and accessories.

-Tied shirt at the waist, with casual black booties and a scarf for a pop of color.
+Shirt tied at the waist, with casual black booties and a scarf for a pop of color.

 Front tucked shirt, with skater sneakers, black socks, and big sunglasses

-Shit fully tucked.
+Shirt fully tucked.
 Bright satin flats, matching scarf, and patterned clutch.